At Tillamook County Community Health Centers, we have medical nutrition therapy and nutrition education available to all clients.

-What aspects of health can support from a registered dietitian help with?
+What aspects of health can support from nutritional education?

-While anyone with a curiosity about nutrition and health may benefit from meeting with a registered dietitian, some common concerns that can be addressed are:
+While anyone with a curiosity about nutrition and health may benefit from engaging in nutritional education, some common concerns that can be addressed are:

 - Prevent or manage diabetes, high blood pressure and high cholesterol

 - Blood sugar concerns (including prediabetes and diabetes)

 - Hormonal concerns and/or PCOS (polycystic ovarian syndrome)